R2y7n/PYFORT-BOUKEF-DELFOUR-INT1/README.md

 # PYFORT-BOUKEF-DELFOUR-INT1

+## General Presentation

+### Project Title
+- Fort Boyard Game Project

+## Contributors

+- __Anaïs Delfour__

+- __Rayane Boukef__

-## Introduction
+## Description

-Welcome to the __Fort Boyard Game Project__, a Python-based simulation inspired by the famous TV show __"Fort Boyard."__ This project offers an engaging and interactive experience where players face challenges of logic, chance, mathematics, and strategy to unlock the treasure room.
+The Fort Boyard Game Project is a Python-based simulation inspired by the famous TV show "Fort Boyard."
+This interactive game allows players to engage in various challenges—logical, chance-based, and mathematical—to unlock the treasure room and win the game.
+The project showcases teamwork, strategy, and entertainment.

-The game accommodates 1 to 3 players who work as a team to overcome various obstacles and ultimately claim the treasure.
-With multiple challenge types and dynamic gameplay, this project showcases the collaborative and competitive spirit of Fort Boyard.

-## Features
+## Key Features

 ### Player Team Management

 - Create and manage a team of up to 3 players.

 - Assign roles and track performance during the game.

 ### Variety of Challenges